jsa3qy/PoemPuzzles/README.md

 Hi all!

-In the master branch are two files: api and front-end
+In the master branch are two primary folders: api and front-end the "run.sh" script is used to get the whole system running in one shot.

 api: includes the back-end code for this Sonnet Tiling App!
 front-end: includes all front end infrastructure for the app